Sprinklr Service

 The WHO formally recognized and defined “burnout” in 2019, calling it an occupational condition typically experienced by caregivers.
 Call center agents were not included in burnout conversations until the pandemic.
 That was a time when home-bound customers tested the limits and patience of call center agents reportedly on the verge of depression and breakdown.

-Frustrated customers yelled and hammered call center agents grappling with endless tickets, wafer-thin SLAs, poor incentives and indifferent managers.
+Frustrated customers yelled and hammered call center agents grappling with endless tickets, wafer-thin service level agreements (SLAs), poor incentives and indifferent managers.
 It was the breeding ground for call center burnout and the “Great Resignation.”
 And it set off a dreadful self-feeding cycle.
-High workplace stress caused agent attrition, exposing remaining agents to the stress and more burnout.
+High workplace stress caused call center attrition, exposing remaining agents to the stress and more burnout.

 Like it or not, call center burnout is here to stay.